 about this book

-Notes on Ukrainian Demonology is a great starting point for anyone, who is interested in the darker side of ancient folklore.
-The book features the most popular Ukrainian other-worldly beings (chort, mrets, rusalka, zmiy, pereverten, etc.) and compares them with the supernatural beings of other cultures.
+Notes on Ukrainian Demonology is a great starting point for anyone who is interested in the darker side of ancient folklore.
+The book features the most popular Ukrainian other-worldly beings (chort, mrets, rusalka, zmiy, pereverten, etc.) and compares them with supernatural beings of other cultures.

 This book is for you if you want to know: